Average price of end of tenancy cleaningGet a free quote now

-A lot of the time, your cleaner will need to charge you double or triple the standard award rate to cover the costs associated with running their own business.
-This means you can expect to pay around $40-$60 per hour for a house cleaning contractor.
-So when you’re setting your budget for your end of lease clean, try to keep in mind the approximate number of hours it might take, and then multiply it by at least $40.
+Often, your cleaner will need to charge you double or triple the standard award rate to cover the costs associated with running their own business.
+This means you can expect to pay around £40-£60 per hour for a house cleaning contractor.
+So when you’re setting your budget for your end of tenancy clean, try to keep in mind the approximate number of hours it might take, and then multiply it by at least £40.

-How to get end of lease cleaning quotes
+How to get end of tenancy cleaning quotes

-Ready to hire your end of lease cleaner and create your first task on Airtasker?
+Ready to hire your end of tenancy cleaner and create your first task on Airtasker?
 It’s easy!
-Just write out your task, post it, review your offers, choose a cleaner, and they’ll arrange to come and do your end of lease cleaning.
+Just write out your task, post it, review your offers, choose a cleaner, and they’ll arrange to come and do your end of tenancy cleaning.
 If you’re curious, read some more about how it works.

 Here’s what you might include in your task: